nericksen/xsoar-md/XSOAR-Private-Git-Repository-On-Prem/README.md

 NOTE: Better solution, add SSH keys for the user and SSH key based authentication.

 5. Configure the LocalContentExporter integration in XSOAR Add the hosted server URL and API key from the XSOAR instance into the integration parameters.
+Add the engine configured above.
 Test it works.
 Run the command `!download-local-content-zip` in the warroom to test loading all the custom content into the on premises repository.